tomcam/appscripting/docs/spreadsheet-sidebar1.md

 * Written using Google's current best practices, with complete explanations each step of the way
 * Code is modular and uses JSDoc conventions
 * Supports ARIA accessibility features
-* Shows how to write server-side scripting code add a top-level menu item to the Spreadsheet service
+* Shows how to write server-side scripting code that adds a top-level menu item to the Spreadsheet service
-* Shows how to add a menu item to them menu
+* Shows how to add a menu item to the menu
-* Includes a custom form using Google's style sheet.
+* Includes a custom form using Google's own style sheet.
 This is used to create the sidebar
 * Shows how to obtain data from the HTML form and send it to the server-side script for processing
-* Time Tracker a real if minimal app.
+* Time Tracker is a useful if minimal app.
 You just type into a textbox on the sidebar, choose **OK** or press Enter, and a new row is added to the spreadsheet.
 The first cell of the row gets the current time inserted automatically, and the second cell is your note.
+* Not counting comments, takes only about 15 lines of Javascript and 30 lines of HTML

 ## Write a function to build the sidebar when a user opens the spreadsheet